Andre601/AdvancedServerList/docs/index.md

 Welcome to the Wiki of AdvancedServerList!

 On this site can you find the latest documentation for the plugin, including some useful examples.
-If you're new to the plugin is it recommended to check out the [Profiles page](profiles/index.md) for a quick start on how to use this plugin.
+If you're new to the plugin, check out [:octicons-milestone-24: **Getting Started**](getting-started/index.md) for a quick Start Guide.

 ## Downloads